cancerberoSgx/node-lucene/node-java-rt/README.md

 # TODO

  * report TS issue - cannot name a class 'Object' and invoke its static method from constructor.
 See java.lang.Object.ts which i had to name Object_ because of this
+ * TS issue : // TODO: how to force users to use generic in new call expression ?
+"Type parameters cannot appear on a constructor declaration." - see LinkedList.ts